verifereum/funding/NGI-[EU]/app.md

 ### Explain what the requested budget will be used for?
 Does the project have other funding sources, both past and present?
 <!-- (If you want, you can in addition attach a budget at the bottom of the form) -->

-1. Developer salaries x3 months
+1. Developer salaries x3 months (€100 per hour per person, ~€72,000 for 2x developers @ 120hrs per month) but capped at maximum funding allocation
-2. Ad hoc costs associated with brand awareness
+3. other ad hoc costs associated with brand awareness

 # Compare your own project with existing or historical efforts.

+[overview of formal verification of Ethereum applications, different ways based on XYZ, dafny, fuzzing] better than prev ...

 Verifereum has already made significant progress in formalising the EVM in HOL4, providing a solid foundation for our work.
 Magnus Myreen's [research on decompilation](https://www.cl.cam.ac.uk/~mom22/decompilation.html) into logic has been successfully applied to various architectures, including x86, ARM, and MIPS, demonstrating its versatility and effectiveness.